iamthevastidledhitchhiker/iamthevastidledhitchhiker.github.io/_posts/2015-12-30-exploring_simcity_pt2.md

 CNAM                32  (uncompressed; optional?)
 {% endhighlight %}

-Below is an explanation of each summary's purpose:
+Below is an explanation of each segment's purpose:
 {% highlight text %}
 ALTM:  Altitude map
 XTER:  Tells whether there is land or water